 External partners work closely with at least one project in the SFB.
 This list only summarieses them briefly.
 More information about the research can be found in the respective cooperation projects.

-List of external partners
+List of current external partners

 A close cooperation exists with Project B05.
 The external partners investigate larger-scale core samples under in-situ stress conditions the coupled treatment of flow and geomechanics by XRCT in a X-ray-transparent true-axial vessel.